 6 / 6 You don’t focus on your partner when he’s aroundLoad more

-The next time you’re with your partner, check and see if you’re actually really there mentally or if you’re just physically there.
+The next time you’re with your spouse, check and see if you’re actually really there mentally or if you’re just physically there.

 These days, we’re always glued to our phones and might not realise that we’re actually ignoring the people around us.